 In Microsoft Excel, there is no exact function that works as the opposite of concatenate function.
-But still, we have a number of suitable procedures and alternatives to split a text into multiple parts.
-In this article, you’ll learn how you can use those simple techniques that should function as the opposite of concatenate in Excel.
+But still, we have several suitable procedures and alternatives to split a text into multiple parts.
+In this article, you’ll learn how you can use those simple techniques that should function as the opposite of concatenating in Excel.

 4 Methods That Work As Opposite of Concatenate in Excel